Nuffle-Labs/nffl/docs/docs/design/overview.md

 The role of posting block data to NEAR DA is separated from the rollup sequencer, into a _Relayer_ role.
 This Relayer constantly posts block data to NEAR DA, providing a fast and public ledger to the current network state.
-The seperation of the Relayer allows for participating rollups to use the fast finality layer without any modifications to their sequencer implementation.
+The separation of the Relayer allows for participating rollups to use the fast finality layer without any modifications to their sequencer implementation.

-Since the AVS nodes compare the data posted by the Relayer with their local full nodes, that even if the _Relayer_ acts maliciously, this doesn't mean the AVS will necessarily agree with it.
+Since the AVS nodes compare the data posted by the Relayer with their local full nodes, this doesn't mean the AVS will necessarily agree with it even if the _Relayer_ acts maliciously

 There's an example Relayer implementation, but it should slightly change depending on the specific network and stack, as it should ideally be operated